 - Include multiple media formats, such as embedded videos, graphics, GIFs, tweets and more.

 - Re-optimize old content for today’s uses.

-Companies with blogs generate more leads, and the only way to keep your inbound ecosystem churning with new prospects is through fresh content.
+A quality blog post lets your target audience know that you’re an expert in the field.
+It establishes trust and increases your brand awareness.
+The only way to keep your inbound ecosystem churning with new prospects is through fresh content.

 Your inbound marketing strategy is essentially dead in the water if you don’t have full insight into your true customers.
-Most marketers make the mistake of creating content and campaigns around their buyer personas instead of their site visitor personas.
-But, the people who consume your content are not necessarily the people who buy from you.
+Most marketers make the mistake of creating content and campaigns around buyer persona instead of site visitor persona.
+But the people who consume your content are not necessarily the people who buy from you.